-A look at some key statistics on the online fashion market…
+Below we take a look at some key statistics in the fashion ecommerce market.

 Global Fashion Ecommerce Market